Lutu-gl/AudioID-Retrieval/README.md

 │   ├── noise_output/      # Queries with Gaussian noise added (10s long)
 │   ├── coding_output/     # Compressed queries (10s long)
 │   ├── cut_output/        # Segmented and extracted audio cuts (10s long)
+│   ├── moible_output/     # Queries played on a phone in an outdoor environment (10s long)
 │   └── process_mp3.sh     # Script to process the audio files with noise and coding ├── notebooks/             # Jupyter notebooks for analysis and experiments ├── src/                   # Python scripts for audio processing and matching